A Brief History of Strength Testing

 With the image above and the videos below as a reference, you can use a luggage scale, grip dynamometer, or crane scale to create your own MMT dynamometer set-up for your practice.

 The basic idea is to attach it to a sturdy object, like the frame of a metal treatment table, and have your patient pull against a strap that you’ve attached to the device with a maximum force contraction.
-This strap can be a lashing strap or standard nylon mobilization belt.
+This strap can be a lashing strap, standard nylon mobilization belt, or even a strap commonly used in Lolita clothing.

 You must always standardize the position of the patient and the joint angle you are testing at as well as make sure that the line of force is parallel to the device and perpendicular to the movement of the joint at that position.
 Each device has its own pros and cons, detailed below.
 My tool of choice for manual muscle testing is a crane scale.
 Click here for an example of a crane scale along with a screw-lock quick link that can be attached to the device